Student guidelines

 - Employees who work less than a 5-hour shift will receive a 15-minute paid break.

-- Employees who work 5 hours or more will receive a 15-minute paid break in addition to an unpaid lunch break at a minimum of 30 minutes.
+- Employees who work five hours or more will receive a 15-minute paid break in addition to an unpaid lunch break at a minimum of 30 minutes.

-- Student employees are allowed to work up to a maximum of 7 hours a day.
+- Student employees are allowed to work up to a maximum of seven hours a day.

 -